rerrorctf/ret/README.md

 ### gist 🐙

 ```
-ret gist file [-]
+ret gist file1 [file2 file3...]
 ```

-Create a private gist from a file.
+Create a private gist from one or more files.

-Optionally you can read from stdin by specifying `-` after the file param.
-In this case file will be used only as the name.

 Requires `~/.config/ret` to have a valid `gisttoken`.